romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 // count all:
 const number = Table.count()

-// count where column is not NULL:
+// count where a column is not NULL:
 Table.count('name')

 // see options above:
 Table.count('*', aggregateOptions)
 ```

-`selectCount` supports the same parameters as `count`, use with `group`.
+`selectCount` supports the same parameters as `count`, used with `group`.

 Select count among other fields: